-- (a) Notice of a hearing required for the exercise of jurisdiction over a person outside this State must be given in a manner reasonably calculated to give actual notice, and may be given: - (1) by personal delivery outside this State in the manner prescribed for service of process within this State; - (2) in a manner prescribed by the law of another State in which the service is made for service of process in that State in an action in any of its courts of general jurisdiction; - (3) by any form of mail addressed to the person to be served and requesting a receipt; or - (4) as directed by the tribunal, including publication, if other means of notification are ineffective. - (b) Proof of service outside this State may be made by affidavit of the individual who made the service, or in the manner prescribed by the law of this State, the order pursuant to which the service is made, or the law of the State in which the service is made.
-If service is made by mail, proof may be a receipt signed by the addressee or other evidence of delivery to the addressee. - (c) Notice need not have been given as to a person who submits to the jurisdiction of the tribunal.
+- (a) Notice required for the exercise of jurisdiction when a person is outside this State must be given in a manner reasonably calculated to give actual notice, and may be given: - (1) by personal service outside this State in the manner prescribed for service of process within this State; - (2) in a manner prescribed by the law of another State in which the service is made for personal service of process in that State in an action in any of its courts of general jurisdiction; - (3) by any form of mail addressed to the person to be served which request a receipt and results in delivery; or - (4) as directed by the tribunal, including publication, if other means of notification are determined by the tribunal to be ineffective to give actual notice. - (b) Proof of service outside this State may be made by affidavit of the individual who made the service, or in the manner prescribed by the law of this State, the order pursuant to which the service is made, or the law of the State in which the service is made.
+If service is made by mail, proof may be a receipt signed by the addressee or other evidence of delivery to the addressee. - (c) Notice required for the exercise of jurisdiction, need not have been given as to a person who submits to the jurisdiction of the tribunal.